Blake-Madden/tinyexpr-plusplus/README.md

 Using one anywhere else is a syntax error.
 Functions still return numbers; *TinyExpr++* does not evaluate string expressions.

+Expression nesting (parentheses and function application) is limited to 128 levels;
+anything deeper is a syntax error, rather than a possible stack overflow.
+Define `TE_MAX_DEPTH` when compiling to change that limit.

 ## Supported Functions

 *TinyExpr++* supports addition (`+`), subtraction/negation (`-`), multiplication (`*`),